 UMSERG is a student-run organization that exists to provide the student body in the Faculty of Engineering with information and guidance in regards to the fields of research at the University of Manitoba.
 UMSERG works with the faculty, students and industry in order to further student interest and involvement in research.
 The group looks to bring together students interested in research within the Faculty to discuss current events and provide guidance, if looking to pursue research based employment opportunities and/or graduate studies.
 For more information, visit the UMSERG website.

 The number of awards is limited each year and therefore becoming a successful recipient is a competitive process.
-The Dean's Office contacts all undergraduate students every December to provide application information.
-The deadline to apply is mid-January of each year.
+Go to the Undergraduate Research Awards webpage for detailed information on the eligibility requirements, application process and annual deadline.

 Professors at the University of Manitoba, through their research, scholarly work and creative activities are contributing to the cultural, economic, health and social well-being of the citizens of Manitoba, Canada and the world.
 Professors work individually or in teams to analyze challenging and complex issues to make our lives better and more meaningful.
 They collectively bring more than $160 million from external sources, on a competitive basis, to support their research, scholarly work and creative activities and to nurture young minds to become trailblazers, pioneers, and innovators.

-The University of Manitoba offers undergraduate students an exciting opportunity to compete for 1 of up to 82 awards to be mentored full-time with a professor of their choice for 16 weeks, to receive a $6,000 award, and to gain valuable experience in their field of interest.
+The University of Manitoba offers undergraduate students an exciting opportunity to compete for research awards and be mentored full-time with a professor of their choice for 16 weeks to gain valuable experience in their field of interest.
+Go to the RESEARCH AND INTERNATIONAL Undergraduate Research award home page for detailed information on the eligibility requirements, application process, annual deadline and the value of these awards.